mgnslndh/magnuslindhe.com/Snow/_posts/2015-09-10-multiple-cpu-configuration-errors.md

 title: Multiple CPU Configuration errors
 ---

-I am writing a client API in C# for the MELSEC Communication Protocol and wanted to make some communication test to a PLC.
-The The PLC system I had available was a two CPU system and used GX IEC Developer to create a simple test program.
+I am writing a client API in C# for the MELSEC Communication Protocol and wanted to perform a communication test to a PLC.
+The PLC system I had available was a two CPU system and I used GX IEC Developer to create a simple test program.
 Since it was a simple communication test to see if the client API was reading and writing devices correctly I was not interested in the second CPU at all.

 However, I could not get the PLC program running because of a `CPU LAY ERROR`.
 This can be fixed by configuring the correct number of CPU in the system.
-I then received a `MULTI CPU DOWN` error which seemed to occurr because the default setting is to share memory between multiple CPU.
-When this setting was removed I got the program running and could proceed with the communication tests.
+I then received a `MULTI CPU DOWN` error which seemed to occur because the default setting is to share memory between multiple CPU.
+When this setting was removed I got the program running and could proceed with the communication test.

 ![Multiple CPU settings in GX IEC Developer](/images/2015-09-10-multiple-cpu-settings.png)